PacoReinaCampo/QueenFieldWebEN/README.md

 **QueenField Electronics Web**

+Open Source Hardware, Open Source Tools and Open Standard Cells to develop a Multi-Processor System on Chip

 A Multi-Processor System on Chip (MPSoC) is a System on Chip (SoC) which includes multiple Processing Units (PU).
 As such, it is a multi-core System-on-Chip.
 All PUs are linked to each other by a Network on Chip (NoC).
 These architectures meet the performance needs of multimedia applications, telecommunication architectures or network security.